magdesign/PocketVJ-Exhibition-Documentation/source/_build/html/_sources/13_networksettings.rst.txt

 CP PASSWORD
 ***********

-Used to lock the Control Panel with a password.
+Used to lock the Control Panel and the content with a password.

 Username: ``admin``
+Pass: ``12345``

 **Enable** => Enables the CP password